dlopezyse/AI-for-Education/README.md

-# 🎓 AI in Education: Technology, Misuse, and Countermeasures
+# 🎓 AI for Education: Technology, Misuse, and Countermeasures

 This repository explores how AI tools are reshaping education from **two perspectives**:
 1. **Risks and Misuse** – How students might use AI to bypass authentic learning.